 Carmen is one of the most well-known restaurants in Medellin.
 It is best known for its amazing tasting menus which I highly recommend you try.
 The tasting menus at Carmen Medellin also come with a wine matching version which is an excellent idea!

 Itinerary for Colombia – Day Nine – Medellin

 It is time to learn more about Medellin’s most notorious son – Pablo Escobar.
 He remains a contentious subject in this city that has been so deeply affected by him – in ways both good and bad.

-I have written a dedicated post on the emerging industry of Pablo Escobar Tourism – complete with all the different tour options.Book Your Pablo Escobar Tour Here
+⇒ Read my guide on how to choose a Pablo Escobar Tour for You– complete with all the different tour options.Book Your Pablo Escobar Tour Here

 Mercado del Rio is a large area filled with different food vendors as well as a couple of bars (there is a great wine bar on the ground floor) and a couple of restaurants upstairs.
-There is every type of food you could ever want – from Mexican to beef to arepas to some more amazing popsicles.
+Mercado del Rio has every type of food you could ever want – from Mexican to beef to arepas to some more amazing popsicles.
 Seating is throughout.

 Day Ten – Medellin

 Medellin is a city of neighbourhoods and is best explored with a local guide.
 Street food tours of the city will take you to different neighbourhoods via the myriad of different transport options available.Book Your Medellin Street Food Tour Here

 Go on a Coffee/Shopping Crawl on Calles 37 & 39